The San Antonio de Ibarra woodcarving experience

 First, you can find some great options of places to stay in Quito.
 Nest step is to plan your transportation options.

-If you do want to visit several places it is best to have a car.
-Or since the town is located near the city of Ibarra, you may want to spend the a night in this calm cozy city.
+If you do want to visit several places, it is best to have a car.
+Or, since the town is located near the city of Ibarra, you may want to spend a night in this calm, cozy city.
 Here are some great options of places to stay in Ibarra.

 Just a short drive from the city center, you find the sign showing the road to San Antonio.
 If you do not have a car, a taxi will get you there for a decent fare.

 The city center is quaint and small, and as you stroll along the main square, you will feel the peace surrounding this village of artists.

 The best way to explore the village is by foot and walk inside some of the more than 15 wood carving galleries and workshops.
 Once there, you realize why this village is often referred to as the “wood carving capital of Ecuador, as stepping into one of the shops will fill you with awe on the myriad of motives and decorations made with wood to be found.